freedomofpress/securedrop-protocol/README.md

 ### More hardening
 This protocol can be hardened further in specific parts, including: rotating fetching keys regularly on the journalist side; adding a short (e.g., 30 day) expiration to ephemeral keys so that they are guaranteed to rotate even in case of malicious servers; and allowing for "submit-only" sources that do not save the passphrase and are not reachable after first contact.
 These details are left for internal team evaluation and production implementation constraints.

+### Diffie-Hellman usage in the PoC
+In the code in this repository, depending on the case, sometimes the key agreement multiplication is done manually, sometimes `python-ecdsa` `generate_sharedsecret_bytes()` is invoked.
+In both cases, [according to libsodium documentation](https://libsodium.gitbook.io/doc/advanced/scalar_multiplication), the output should be hashed in certain ways to prevent a set of attacks.
+Besides the key-agreemet for encryption, we have yet to understand how this can affect the Group Diffie-Hellman, since we cannot hash partial results.